Close $5K Website Deals Without a Sales Team

 80% of deals close after follow-up.
 Not after the pitch.

-A three-touch follow-up sequence over two weeks:
+Here’s a 3-touch follow-up sequence over 2 weeks:

 Day 3 after sending the proposal: “Just checking in to see if you had a chance to review the proposal.
 Happy to jump on a 15-minute call if you have questions about the scope or the options.”

 Day 8: Send something new.
 An article you wrote that’s relevant to their project.
 A case study from a similar client.
 A technical insight from your current work.
-The key is adding value, not just restating “have you made a decision yet.”
-This one is the hardest to write, but it’s also the most effective.
+The key is adding value, not restating “have you made a decision yet.”
+This one is the hardest to write, but it’s the most effective.

 Day 14: The honest close.
-“I have two project slots opening up at the end of next month and I’m finalizing my schedule.
+“I have 2 project slots opening up at the end of next month and I’m finalizing my schedule.
 Let me know if you’d like to move forward or if the timing isn’t right.
 Either way, I appreciate the conversation.”
-This message gives them a reason to respond even if the answer is no.
+This gives them a reason to respond even if the answer is no.

 Most prospects who go quiet aren’t avoiding you.
 They got busy.
 A thoughtful follow-up at the right time pulls them back.
 I’ve closed deals on the day 14 message that I’d written off.